erry-az/mqtt-test/README.md

 ```
 make run
 ```
-use this command for run docker verneMQ (mqtt broker) 4 nodes
+use this command for run docker verneMQ (mqtt broker) 3 nodes.

 - ### Stop VerneMQ
 ```